hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - A 3D printing service of HP Multi Jet Fusion (MJF) <https://www.hp.com/us-en/printers/3d-printers/products/multi-jet-technology.html>

-You might know the quality of 3D printers for hobbyists.
-MJF is in another league.
+Ledo 6060 also does a good job.

 There are a lot of 3D printing services of MJF in the world.
-Shapeways (North America and Europe), DMM.make (Japan), etc.
+Shapeways (North America and Europe), DMM.make (Japan), WENEXT (China) etc.
 Pick a good one for you.

 - P2PPCB parts from DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>